Content style guide

 Considerations

-- We use links to connect Veterans with related information that may be helpful.
+- We use links to connect Veterans and other visitors with related information that may be helpful to them.

 - We also use links to help us centralize information, rather than repeating content in multiple places.
 This helps us update content more efficiently and keep content accurate.

-- External links can be disorienting for all people, but especially people who use screen readers.
-We want to be clear about where links are taking people.
+- We tell people where links are taking them and why.
+External links can be disorienting for all people, but especially people who use screen readers.

 - For issues not covered in this style guide, refer to the U.S. Web Design System (USWDS) on links.